Keeping kids warm during winter sport

 The only way to generate heat from the "boiler" is to feed it with fuel.
 That means eating, drinking or exercise which includes talking believe it or not, all of which generate heat and accelerate blood flow to help distribute heat around the body.

 But if the boiler is not insulated, then you will lose more heat from it than you generate meaning the "radiators" will never get warm.
 Insulate a working boiler and you get heat to the radiators.

-The trick to successful warmth in sport for kids who quite often lack any real natural insulation, is layering but layering intelligently with lightweight multiple layers and the first layer needs to be thermal insulation for the boiler.....the Base Layer.
+The trick to successful warmth in sport for kids who quite often lack any real natural insulation due to their size, is layering but layering intelligently with lightweight multiple layers, and the first layer needs to be that thermal insulation for the boiler.....the Base Layer.

-These brands also do a wider colour range so getting a baselayer to match the playing top that the FA in particular will find acceptable, is usually not a problem.
-For Rugby, the RFU states that there is no colour restriction and leggings may also be worn for matches up to and including Under 18.
-Any officious referee who tells you otherwise......just send them to us and we'll help educate them.
+These brands also do a wider colour range so getting a base layer to match the playing top that the FA in particular will find acceptable, is usually not a problem.
+For Rugby, the RFU states that there is no colour restriction and leggings may also be worn for matches.

 Another excellent option comes from the lesser known Scandinavian brand ODLO.
-The Odlo Warm Originals is particularly soft next to the skin as are its even warmer brother the Odlo Extra Warm Originals.
-Both of these are synthetic but a slightly more relaxed fit than the Under Armour or SKINS options.
+The ODLO Active Warm Eco range is particularly soft next to the skin as are its even warmer brother the ODLO Active Extra Warm Eco collection.
+Both of these are synthetic but a slightly more relaxed fit than the ATAK or SKINS options.

 Go for the leggings and the top COMBO for full body coverage and from Mum's point of view......black or at least a dark colour!
-Once their playing shorts and long socks are on, you will barely see the leggings anyway so any child who may think its "sissy" shouldn't be too bothered once they realise they will just have black knees on show.
+Once their playing shorts and long socks are on, you will barely see the leggings anyway so any child who may think its a bit woosy, shouldn't be too bothered once they realise they will just have black knees on show.

 So now they have their "underwear" on what next?
 Well now we start to layer up.
 Next on goes the playing kit of Shirt, Shorts and Socks and where necessary and if you are able to do so, a second pair of socks can be worn under their playing socks as this will "really" help to keep their toes warm.
-Here we do recommend some Merino Wool socks such as the Mid-Weight Merino Blend Ski Socks are a great option as long as they can still get their game day socks on and their boots too.
+Here we do recommend some Merino Wool Socks but try and avoid more COTTON!!
+Cotton equals COLD TOES!
+But do remember a second pair of socks may make it hard to get their boots too.
 Last thing you need is a different complaint heading your way!

-Then for the pre-game warm up a pair of track suit bottoms, a fleece/hoody and where appropriate a wind/rain jacket and bottoms both of which will reduce wind penetration during the warm up.
+Then for the pre-game warm up a pair of Track Suit Bottoms, a fleece/hoody and where appropriate a Contact Rain Jacket and Wet Track Pants, both of which will reduce wind penetration during the warm up.
 If Dad has a big coat they can borrow if they are the "Sub" for way too long, then that's a great addition to the ensemble when it's really bad weather, so give serious consideration to a Sub Coat......they'll love it and guess what........so will you!

 The reason is simple.
 They should eat (BTW Porridge or any Oat-Rich or natural fibre product is brilliant as it keeps feeding them for hours after they've finished the bowl) plus have a hot drink of tea perhaps both of which will produce heat internally plus they will absorb heat from around them much of which they will retain so when they arrive at the ground, they will be like toast......trust us!

 Same goes for in the car.
 Keep them wrapped up even before they leave the house.
 There's an old rule that says "Start Warm, Stay Warm.........Start Cold Stay Cold" and with kids around the football or rugby pitch, this is so very true.

 If they get too hot they can dispense with layers and leave them on the sidelines or with you.....it's what you're there for after all isn't it?
 Keep the gloves on for as long as possible and with football keep them on throughout the game if you are allowed (FA officials again).
 But the hat may get in the way certainly during a game of football but if they play rugby and wear a scrum hat, wearing the beanie underneath shouldn't be a problem.
 By the time kick off comes they will be steaming.....literally in many cases and above all they will be very happy bunnies.

-We have a section dedicated to Kids' Football Baselayers that will suit all field sports from Football to Hockey and everything in between.
+We have a section dedicated to Kids' Football Base Layers that will suit all field sports from Football and Rugby to Hockey and everything in between.

 If we can offer any help at any time, simply call us on (0)1689 603675 or email firstname.lastname@example.org